bartbalaz/ivado_labs_assignment/README.md

 |        src        | Directory | Contains the main library source code |
 |       test        | Directory | Contains the main library test scripts|

-## Limitations
+## Limitations of the demonstration system
 This is a demo/assignment application, because of time constrainte it contains the following constraints:
-- The security considerations have been omitted: It is possible to inject malicious values through the API
+- The security considerations have been omitted: It is possible to inject malicious values through the API.
-- Model persistency is achieved using Python **pickle** library which is not secure
+- Model persistency is achieved using Python **pickle** library which is not secure.
-- The system has neither been designed nor tested for all the possible corner cases
+- The system has neither been designed nor tested for all the possible corner cases.
 - The unit test set only contains several test cases.
-- Comments are minimal
+- Comments are minimal.
-- Only the Ubuntu-22.04 on Windows 11 WSL2 with Nvidia GPU support configuration has been tested, other configuration will require deployment adjustments
+- Only the Ubuntu-22.04 on Windows 11 WSL2 with Nvidia GPU support configuration has been tested, other configuration will require deployment adjustments.
+- The current implementation and procedure allows only for a simple single user peristance and sharing, the presented scheme would need to be enhanced to allow contributions from multiple team members.

 ## Source code structure
 - __src/museums.py__: Main api module that allows to access all the feature of the application